connoraking/Disease_classification_and_charges/README.md

 # Hospital_Charges
 Predicting total hospital charges of critically ill patients via disease and several other health predictors.

+The project will use the following regression models:
+- Marginal simple linear regressions
+- Multiple Linear Regression
+- - polynomial terms and interaction terms will be tested
+- Regression Tree (with pruning)
+- Bagging (with variable importance)
+- Random Forest (with variable importance)
+- Boosting (including selecting the tuning paramter)
+- XGBoost
+- Neural Network

+The project will also involve variable selection, shrinkage, and dimension reduction for linear models.
+This includes ridge regression, lasso regression, and principal components regression (PCR).
+Possibly forward stepwise and backwise stepwise selection

 **Currently being worked on**

 # Data Presentation